hellux/jotdown/README.md

 ## Usage

-Jotdown is primarily a parsing library but also has a minimal CLI implementation and a simple online demo version.
+Jotdown is primarily a parsing library but also has a minimal CLI implementation and a simple web demo version.

 ### Library